 The “headliner” approach

-This design strategy lures in potential users with one core feature or benefit, then highlights “bonus” features that help seal the deal by adding to the perception of value.
-For those interested in buying a basic Swiss Army knife, for example, it’s might be the “knife” that’s the most desirable feature.
+This design strategy lures in potential users with one core feature then highlights “bonus” features that add to the perception of value.
+For those interested in buying a basic Swiss Army knife, it might be the “knife” that’s the most desirable feature.
 The tweezers, can opener, and nail file are just perks that are packaged into the deal.
 Take it or leave it.

 This approach works well when the end-user is deciding between a single-purpose knife with a similar cost, size, shape, etc. A common perspective is, “I can get the same function out of this Swiss Army knife as this other knife, but I also get a bunch of other cool stuff too!”

-From a design perspective, this approach works best when the functionality of one product feature can do “double-duty” to fulfill a similar need (or want) for the user.
+From a design perspective, this approach works best when the functionality of one product feature can do “double-duty” to fulfill a similar need.
 A good example of this is a wet/dry vacuum that doubles as a leaf blower.
-For about the same price as a regular wet/dry vacuum, the user now has a solution to a problem they face in a related area of life (i.e., keeping things clean).
+For the same price as a regular wet/dry vacuum, the user now has a solution to a problem in a related area.
 The beauty in this design is that both systems use the same motor and housing; the user simply decides which application to use it in.
 But if they only want to run it as a normal wet/dry vacuum, that works too.
 After all, the user most likely began their product search by searching for the wet/dry vacuum (i.e., headliner).
 It was only after learning about the added functionality that became seriously interested in this multi-tool.

 Takeaway for the “headliner” approach:

-- The headliner feature or aspect of a product should be able to stand alone when attempting to convince the end-user of the overall product’s capabilities.
+- The headline feature of a product should be able to stand alone to convince end-users of the overall product’s capabilities.

 - Secondary features should not introduce a burden or constraint on the “headlining” feature of the product.
-In other words, choosing to use the secondary feature(s) should not come at the cost of the end-user having to sacrifice value of the primary feature.
+In other words, the secondary feature(s) should not come at the cost of sacrificing the value of the primary feature.

 “But wait!
 There’s more!” approach

 This design strategy isn’t specific to multi-tool designs, but rather to multi-purpose products.
 That is, the product itself is a singular thing, but it can be used to overcome a variety of challenges.
 A good example of a “But wait!
-There’s more!” design is an infomercial-type product such as a, “ShamWow!”.
-The infomercials begin by attempting to build trust and confidence in the product by saying that it can hold 20 times its weight in moisture.
-(As a side note, a single sheet of your run of the mill paper towel can hold about 25 – 30 times its weight in water – just saying).
+There’s more!” design is an infomercial-type product such as a “ShamWow!”.
+The infomercials build trust and confidence in the product by claiming it can hold 20 times its weight in moisture.

-Afterwards, they show you how this “highly efficient” product can be used to clean up all the basic messes you expect it to be used on.
+Afterwards, they show you how this “highly efficient” product can be used to clean up all the basic messes.
 Then, they show you a few alternative ways the product can be used that you probably didn’t expect.
 For example, the ShamWow can be used as a shower mat too!
 OhHHhh!
 AhHHhh!
 And here I was using my boring old shower mat like a sucker.
 Guess I’ll throw that in the trash and give you all of my money.

 The point of the “But wait!
 There’s more!” design approach is to help the end-user see hidden value that they didn’t anticipate.
 Often, this means showing them how the product can resolve wants or needs that weren’t salient at that time.
-In ShamWow’s shower mat example, they quickly show you a solution to a problem – that may or may not be an actual problem – and move onto the next value proposition.
+In ShamWow’s shower mat example, they quickly show you a solution to a problem and move onto the next value proposition.
 Of course, it would be in your best interest as a product designer to focus on providing real value, rather than creating hype.

 The downside to the “But wait!
 There’s more! approach is that the alternative issues your product claims to resolve need to have some merit.
-Otherwise, people will quickly call BS on it, and you run the risk of decreasing confidence and trust in the product or your brand overall.
+Otherwise, people will quickly call BS, and you run the risk of decreasing confidence and trust in the product and your brand.

 Takeaway for the “But wait!
 There’s more!” approach:

-- Make sure your end-users are aware of the alternative solutions that your product offers besides just the basic one or two.
+- Make sure your end-users are aware of the alternative solutions that your product offers.
 In essence, show them how to think outside the box when using your product.
 The goal is to grow the product’s perceived versatility.

 - You don’t need expensive media solutions to actually “show” how the product works.
-Designing affordances into the product can help clarify things for your end-user when other options aren’t possible – ex: If ShamWow wants you to know it can be used on x, y, and z, they could print images on the towel itself to show you how/where it can be used (e.g., car, shower head, kitchen sink, milk carton, dog).
+Designing affordances into the product can help clarify things for your end-user when other options aren’t possible.

-- Multi-purpose product design should focus on adding legitimate value (i.e., solutions to actual end-user dilemmas), rather than overextending the product’s merits and capabilities.
+- Multi-purpose product design should focus on adding legitimate value rather than overextending the product’s merits and capabilities.

 The “one-stop-shop” approach

-This design strategy attempts to use the product’s multiple features (or services) to cover all of our salient needs and wants in one big swoop.
+This design strategy attempts to use the product’s multiple features to cover all salient needs in one big swoop.
 Loose screw on your kid’s toy?
 Here’s a screwdriver.
 Piece of steak stuck in your teeth?
 Here’s a toothpick.
-For your average American, the Swiss Army knife’s “one-stop-shop” acts as the equivalent of walking around with a kitchen junk drawer in your pocket.
+For your average American, the Swiss Army knife’s “one-stop-shop” acts as the equivalent of walking around with a junk drawer in your pocket.
 The important point is that the “products” in the “shop” are related enough to one another that they can work together to fulfill a single, overarching goal.

 Yet for every good attempt we see at a “one-stop-shop” to product design, we see ten times as many failures.
 For instance, think of that combination bread-machine/toaster/coffee maker you’ve regretfully received from an aunt or uncle during the holiday season.
 In theory, these products should be great.
 It’s a one-stop-shop for all your breakfast needs.
 It brews your coffee, cooks an egg, and toasts your bread.